FurlanAndrea/SeriesRenamer/README.md

 ### Select a folder

 Select a folder that contains files that needs to be renamed.
-Either drag and drop it onto the Application or type the the folder's path into the textbox.
+Either drag and drop it onto the Application or type the folder's path into the textbox.
 <br/>Application<br/>
 ![image](https://drive.google.com/uc?export=view&id=1vsqsSaZDOlCz3wJ84iXnn7XmS2Mz-Dz9)
 <br/>Folder<br/>